sapols/JPL-CUSeniorProjects/README.md

 | Map Image Output   | (2)        | Outputs the rover's path from start to goal coordinate by coloring the path on the GeoTIFF.|
 | Terminal Output    | (3)        | Outputs the rover's path from start to goal coordinate in the terminal.                    |

-This information can be provided to the utiltity by simply running it, and following the prompts.
+This information can be given to the software by simply running it and following the prompts, or by running it with command-line arguments.
+Start and end coordinates can be chosen by clicking in the optional GUI.

 ### Execution